 Do you want to advance your Emergency Medical Service (EMS) career to the next level?
-The Texas Department of State Health Services (DSHS) approved paramedic program holds a Committee on Accreditation for the EMS Professions (CoAEMSP) Letter of Review, which allows our paramedic students to test for the National Registry.
+The TEEX Paramedic Program is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP) which allows our paramedic students to test for the National Registry.
 Based on the National Standard Curriculum core competencies, this course meets or exceeds minimum hours and content established by DSHS.

 This fast-paced day course includes: